hamidrezaHemati/Robotics/README.md

 ## PID controll mobile robot in ROS for wall following
 This project involves the development of a wall-following mobile robot using a PID (Proportional-Integral-Derivative) controller.
 The robot is simulated in the ROS (Robot Operating System) environment, utilizing Gazebo and RViz simulators for a comprehensive and realistic simulation.

-## IOT curse - 2021 winter-spring semester
+## IOT course - 2021 winter-spring semester
 slides and projects i have done as student at IOT class in winter of 2021

 ## Teaching Assistant
-The projects and homeworks that I have designed for IOT curse as TA in 2 semesters
+The projects and homeworks that I have designed for IOT curse as Chief TA